 At December 31, 2015, the Group's current liabilities exceeded its current assets by approximately US\$5.8 million.
-In view of these circumstances, the management of the Group (the "Management") have given consideration to the future liquidity and performance of the Group and its available sources of finance in assessing whether the Group will have sufficient financial resources to continue as a going concern.
+In view of these circumstances, the directors of the Company have given consideration to the future liquidity and performance of the Group and its available sources of finance in assessing whether the Group will have sufficient financial resources to continue as a going concern.
 During the year, the Group has successfully obtained a long term loan facility with a syndicate of banks, for the aggregate principal amount of RMB3.98 billion, approximately US\$613 million.
-Taking into account the Group's unutilised bank facilities amount of RMB2.58 billion, approximately US\$397 million and the future capital expenditure in respect of its non-cancellable capital commitments, Management considers that it has sufficient working capital to meet in full its financial obligations as they fall due for at least the next twelve months from the end of the reporting period and accordingly, the financial statements have been prepared on a going concern basis.
+Taking into account the Group's unutilised bank facilities of RMB2.58 billion, approximately US\$397 million, and the future capital expenditure in respect of its non-cancellable capital commitments, the directors of the Company consider that it has sufficient working capital to meet in full its financial obligations as they fall due for at least the next twelve months from the end of the reporting period and accordingly, the financial statements have been prepared on a going concern basis.